jontrulson/conquest/README.md

     data required by the client.

-  * soundrc - this file is used by the client to confiure the sound effects (and music, if you have the misicpak installed).
+  * soundrc - this file is used by the client to confiure the sound effects (and music, if you have the musicpak installed).

 ## Some screenshots